-In what we've described so far, the "living" Level 1 database is continually being added to as new images are taken and DIASources identified.
+In what we've described so far, the Prompt Products database is continually being added to as new images are taken and DIASources identified.
 Every time a new DIASource is associated DMS-REQ-0312 to an existing DIAObject, the DIAObject record is updated to incorporate new information brought in by the DIASource.
 Once discovered and measured, the DIASources would never be re-discovered and re-measured at the pixel level.

 This would be far from optimal.
 The instrument will be better understood with time.
 Newer versions of LSST pipelines will improve detection and measurements on older data.
 Also, precovery photometry should optimally be performed for all objects, and not just a select few.
-This argues for periodic reprocessing of the Prompt data set.
+The annual Data Release productions will therefore also include a full reanalysis of the time-domain information in the collected dataset, by performing image differencing on all images collected by the survey.
+The images will be processed using a single version of the image differencing and measurement software, resulting in a consistent set of DIASources, DIAObjects, ForcedSources, and SSObjects as part of a data release.

-DMS-REQ-0313 DMS-REO-0325
+DMS-REO-0313 DMS-REO-0325